Witzko/GameOfLife/Readme.md

 ![](./pics/generic_matrix_neighbours.PNG)

 So the goal is to calculate the state of the new generation, meaning calculating each state of each cell, a lot of times.
-In the task they say we should aim for at least
+In the task desciption its stated we should aim for at least
 1000 generations.
 After that we should report the final state.

 ### 1.1 MPI and processes